• Skip to primary navigation

 The charcoal

-When we have aromatic cuttings from the garden such as rosemary, laurel, oranges and lemon branches we mix them with the charcoal to add flavour.
+When we have aromatic cuttings from the garden, such as rosemary, laurel, oranges, and lemon branches, we mix them with charcoal to add flavor.

 barbecue charcoal